dwmetz/Presentations/README.md

 </div>

-Archive of public presentations to shared with the DFIR community.
+Archive of public presentations shared with the DFIR community.